 Some people with AF have intermittent episodes (intermittent or paroxysmal AF).
 Others have chronic or persistent AF.

-AF can develop when someone who has underlying heart disease, has had a heart attack, heart failure.
-High blood pressure, thyroid problems, alcoholism, sleep apnea and certain lung diseases can also
+AF can develop when someone who has underlying heart disease, such as heart valve disease, heart attack, or heart failure.
+High blood pressure, thyroid problems, excess alcohol use, sleep apnea, and certain lung diseases can also cause AF.

 Some people with atrial fibrillation will return to normal rhythm without treatment.
 They will "convert" on their own back to normal rhythm.
 Treatment decisions depend in part on whether symptoms are bothersome and how long your heart has been in AF.
 For most people, treatment of AF involves attempts to restore (reset) the heart back to its normal rhythm (rhythm control) or to control the heart rate (rate control).
 Sometimes surgery or a procedure called catheter ablation is used.
 In addition, a person with AF is given medications to prevent blood clots to reduce the risk of stroke.